lazirpascual/moves-weather-app/README.md

 ## ⚙️ Features

-- Search weather data through city or zip code
+- Search weather data through user's choice of city
 - Display current weather data and forecast for the next seven days
 - Clickable panels for the 7-day forecast which displays additional information
 - Search and browse through the Google search engine